ArtifactDB/ritsuko/README.md

 }
 ```

+## HDF5 utilities

-For HDF5, the header is a little different:
+For the HDF5 utilities, we need to include a different header:

 ```cpp
 #include "ritsuko/hdf5/hdf5.hpp"